 Choosing the right equipment

-You can opt for a separate modem and router or a gateway, which is a combination of a modem and router.
-You also have options when it comes to your equipment’s capabilities.
-Some routers can handle much faster internet plans than others, so keep in mind that if you have a slower internet plan but buy a fast router, you’ll get the max allotted speeds of your plan, but if you have a fast internet plan but your router cannot handle those speeds, you’ll won’t be getting the speeds you pay for.
+You can opt for a separate modem and router or a gateway, a combination of a modem and router.
+Some routers can handle much faster internet plans than others, so if you have a fast internet plan but your router cannot handle those speeds, you won’t get the speeds you pay for.
+You should also consider coverage.
+If you have a larger home, a long-range router or a mesh system may be a better option for you.

 Explore the best routers of 2024.